GaoJeffrey/mdbook-lang/doc/src/intro.md

 An mdBook real-time playground for programming languages, executed in the browser with a compiler server deployed by yourself.
 You can also extend it with some more programming languages.

-This is mostly iinspired by mdbook rust and mdbook-repl, but it's only limited to rust and some interpreted programming languages through [https://play.rust-lang.org](https://play.rust-lang.org) of iframe embeded wasm to support such as `python`,`javascript` and `typescript`.
-Then we can extend it with more programming languages through controled compiler server.
+This is mostly inspired by mdbook rust and mdbook-repl, but it's only limited to rust and some interpreted programming languages through [https://play.rust-lang.org](https://play.rust-lang.org) or iframe embeded wasm to support such as `python`,`javascript` and `typescript`.
+Then we can extend it with more programming languages through controled compiler/run server.

 ```cpp
 #include <iostream>